misakar/mana/README.md

 now, you can goto http://127.0.0.1:5000/test and check everything is ok :)

 ### => mana startproject (project_name)
-<strong>mana startproject</strong> command is powerful, it can help you build a sql database driven project, and provide a full status CRUD admin site.
+<strong>mana startproject</strong> command is powerful, it can help you build a sql database driven project, and provide a CRUD admin site.
 #### mana startproject (project_name)

     $ mana startproject myblog